wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Robert E. Ellsworth Correctional Center

-Interested persons can search for inmates held in a Wisconsin state prison by using the Inmate and Offender Search tool.
+Interested persons may search for inmates held in a Wisconsin state prison by using the Inmate and Offender Search tool.
 The search tool requires querying parties to input some personal information on the inmate to retrieve results.
-The information needed includes the inmate’s full name (including any alias), race, date of birth, gender, age-range, DOC number, offender status, and the location of the facility they are held at.
+The information needed includes the inmate’s full name (including any alias), race, date of birth, gender, age range, DOC number, offender status, and the facility's location.

 Department of Corrections